Click on contents option to jump down to relevant section, or scroll down for whole document.

 5. COUNSELING AND REGISTRATION

-Classes may be dropped and added without penalty in the first few days of classes only.
-The exact date in a given semester beyond which classes cannot be dropped without penalty can be found on the Registrar's web page, under "Semester Calendar" for that semester.
+Classes may be dropped and added without penalty during the first four days of classes.
+Specifically drop/add ends on 11:59 PM of the fourth day.
 Significant changes in a student's schedule should be made only after consultation with his or her advisor.

-Twelve (12) hours per semester constitutes a full-time load for graduate students and fellowship holders.
+Nine (9) hours per semester constitutes a full-time load for graduate students and fellowship holders.
+Depending upon the circumstances, graduate students may receive a tuition waiver for up to twelve (12) credit hours.

-Subject to availability of funds, students on assistantships are granted tuition waivers.
+Students on assistantships are granted tuition waivers.
 Waivers are given only for Physics Department courses.
-Under very exceptional circumstances, an advisor may petition the Graduate Studies Director for a student to take no more than three (3) credit hours in another department.
-Since waivers are given to Physics Department by the Arts and Sciences College, no waivers are possible for other colleges.
-A student may take courses given by other departments only by personally paying the tuition.
+Under very exceptional circumstances, an advisor may petition the Graduate Affairs Director for a student to take no more than three (3) credit hours in another department.
+Since waivers are given to the Physics Department by the College of Arts and Sciences, no waivers are possible for other colleges.

 The number of hours which a graduate student may carry without special permission is fifteen (15).